chvlyl/ISIC2018/README.md

 1. I trained the model with multi-GPUs.
 If you run my code on a single GPU, you may get an error about the parameter name mismatch.
 I think this is a bug in Pytorch and currently I don't have a good solution rather than manually modifying the parameter names (remove the 'module' prefix)

 2. When I developed the model, I tried many different things.
 I commented out some code and kept them just in case you may be interested in trying them out.

+3. The pickle file I used for train test split.

+The data was not split based on task2.
+I was working with some friends and the original plan was to use the results from other tasks (1 and 3) to help our own task 2.
+So the data was split based on task1 (or task3) so that we had the same validation and test dataset.
+I could use the results from task1 or task3 to help my task.
+I would suggest you split the data by yourself according to this format in the pickle file.

 ## Further improvement
 1. I entered in this competition relatively late and I only had one month to work on it in part-time.
 Therefore, I believe many things can still be improved.
 Feel free to copy my code and work on it.